 It is normal to experience the following as you heal:

-To learn more about Blepharoplasty, schedule a consultation with Dr. Mark Schusterman to learn more about how this procedure will work for you.
-In our Houston facility, Dr. Schusterman will create a personalized plan to give you stunning results.
+To learn more, schedule a Houston eyelid surgery consultation with Dr. Mark Schusterman to learn more about how this procedure will work for you.
+Dr. Schusterman will create a personalized plan to give you stunning results.

 Blepharoplasty is considered a cosmetic procedure.
 However, it is best to check with your insurance provider, primarily if your drooping eye condition affects your vision.
 Dr. Schusterman offers many options of payment to make this procedure affordable for you.